 LAA Ref/NP Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Area Character Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification recorded on the NMP and visible on recent LIDAR imagery.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology RAG Reasoned justification LAA229 Tuxford Tuxford 0.4 8 Open space Residential No significant No significant Policy compliance Suitability would Zoopla Brownfield site and landscaping which preserves the character of the Conservation Area and setting of the nearby Listed Building.
+Archaeology : Entire site contains medieval ridge and furrow earthworks recorded on the NMP and visible on recent LIDAR imagery.
 The last large area of surviving ridge and furrow in the settlement and significant part of the conservation area.
 Consequently would consider recommendation for refusal if a planning application was submitted.
 Detailed earthwork survey to inform quality of surviving earthworks.
 Likely that even low quality in conjunction with its contribution to the CA, recommendation would be for refusal for development.
-LAA229 Tuxford Tuxford Memorial Hall, Ashvale Road 0.4 8 Open space Residential No significant constraints identified.
-No significant constraints identified.
-Policy compliance would depend on whether the open space could be relocated.
-Suitability would depend on whether the open space could be relocated.
-Zoopla statistics indicate a steady rise in house prices in Tuxford over the past five years.
-This suggests Tuxford is a popular residential area with a buoyant housing market.
-Brownfield site No constraints identified.
-Availability unknown.
-Suitability would depend on whether the open space could be relocated or improved.
-Discounted at stage 1 The availability of the site is unknown.
+No constraints identified.
+Availability Suitability would Discounted The Memorial Hall, Ashvale Road constraints identified. constraints identified. would depend on whether the open space could be relocated. depend on whether the open space could be relocated. statistics indicate a steady rise in house prices in Tuxford over the past five years.
+This suggests Tuxford is a popular residential area with a buoyant housing market. unknown. depend on whether the open space could be relocated or improved. at stage 1 availability of the site is unknown.
 LAA243 Tuxford Land off Gilbert Avenue, Tuxford 1.82 33 Open space Residential Development should be to highway standards including visibility splays.
 No significant constraints identified.
 Development would result in the loss of an open space which would be contrary to policy.
-Potential to be policy compliant if the open space is replaced in close proximity to the site.
-Suitability would depend on whether the open space could be relocated.
-Zoopla statistics indicate a steady rise in house prices in Tuxford over the past five years.
-This suggests Tuxford is a popular residential area with a buoyant Greenfield site No heritage assets would be affected by the allocation of this site.
+Potential to be policy compliant if the open space is Suitability would depend on whether the open space could be relocated.
+Zoopla statistics indicate a steady rise in house prices in Tuxford over the Greenfield site No heritage assets would be affected by the allocation of this site.
 Therefore, Conservation has no concerns.
 Available Suitability would depend on whether the open space could be relocated or improved.
-Reasonable alternative.
-Discounted at stage 3 See Appendix B
+Discounted at stage 2 LAA Conclusion